NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 ## User Authentication Sample with API access

-This code example does two things:
+This code example allows you to do two things:
-* It logs on a user by using the [Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)
+* You can log on as a user by using the [Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)
 * You can also connect to the sample API by using an access token

 ### Prerequisites